Begotten (film): Filming

 Principal photography began in the mid-to-late 1980s and depending on the sources, lasted for between three and five-and-a-half months.
 Merhige assumed multiple roles, including cinematography and special effects, and used a 16 mm Arriflex camera on a Kodak Plus-X, a black-and-white reversal film stock.
 Most of the film crew were Theatreofmaterial members, though some film industry professionals were involved, including the costume designer Celia Bryant, and the special effects artist Dean Mercil.
-Some of Merhige's family assisted with production, including his brother David Merhige, who is credited as the film's as field coordinator.
+Some of Merhige's family assisted with production, including his brother David Merhige, who is credited as the film's field coordinator.

 Most of the scenes were shot at a construction site between New York City and New Jersey, where Merhige was permitted to shoot for twenty days when construction crews were not working.
 The construction crew occasionally assisted by building landscapes for the mountains.
 The first scene to be filmed was the opening passage depicting God self-disembowelling and Mother Earth emerging from his remains.
 The sequence where the Son of Earth drags himself across the desert was filmed with a long-focus lens over hot sand, which produced a mirage-like screen distortion.

 Time-lapse photographs of sunrises and sunsets were shot by the director, who spent two days in the mountains near Santa Fe and Albuquerque.
 Additional sequences of sprouting plants were filmed inside a large and specially built terrarium.
 Merhige characterized the atmosphere during production as a powerful, almost ceremonial experience that was "life-changing" for those involved.
 After filming wrapped up, Merhige found it difficult to move on from the project and felt a sense of mourning and the loss of an emotional high.